Northam signs sweeping measures on environment, voting, criminal justice

 For example, Northam said he has signed measures to repeal the photo ID requirement for voting, to make Election Day a state holiday — canceling the century-old holiday honoring Confederate Gens.
 Robert E. Lee and Stonewall Jackson — and to allow no-excuse absentee voting.

-Earlier Sunday, Northam announced that he has proposed an amendment to a marijuana decriminalization bill sponsored by House Majority Leader Charniele Herring, D-Alexandria, calling for a work group to report the results of a study on the potential legalization of marijuana in November 2021.
+Earlier Sunday, Northam announced that he has proposed an amendment to a marijuana decriminalization bill sponsored by House Majority Leader Charniele Herring, D-Alexandria, and Sen. Adam Ebbin, D-Alexandria, calling for a work group to report the results of a study on the potential legalization of marijuana in November 2021.

 In addition, Northam said he has signed bills sponsored by Sen. Jennifer McClellan, D-Richmond and Del.
 Joe Lindsey, D-Norfolk, to raise the felony larceny threshold from $500 to $1,000.